Relativistic Bethe-Salpeter study of OZI-rule allowed strong decays: determination of total width of $h_{c}(2P)$ and $^{3}P_{0}$ model parameter: Results and discussions

-Currently, experiments have not yet discovered $h_{c}(2P)$, and its mass of 3943 MeV is our prediction \cite{Chang:2010kj}.
-Therefore, it is necessary to present the dependence of the results on the mass of $h_{c}(2P)$.
-In Figure \ref{fig2}, subfigure (a) presents the variation of the total width calculated using the BS method and the $^3P_0$ method with the mass of $h_{c}(2P)$, where $\gamma$ in the $^3P_0$ model is fixed at 0.411.
+{ Currently, $h_{c}(2P)$ has not been observed experimentally, and its mass needs to be provided by theory.
+We previously predicted its mass to be 3943 MeV in Ref. \cite{Chang:2010kj}, where $m_c = 1.62$ GeV.
+If we adopt $m_c = 1.75$ GeV as in this paper, the $h_{c}(2P)$ mass becomes 3949 MeV, which is close to 3943 MeV.
+For comparison with Ref. \cite{wzh}, we adjust the free parameter $V_0$ in our calculation so that the $h_{c}(2P)$ mass is set to 3943 MeV.
+To eliminate this arbitrariness, it is necessary to present the dependence of the results on the mass of $h_{c}(2P)$.} In Figure \ref{fig2}, subfigure (a) presents the variation of the total width calculated using the BS method and the $^3P_0$ method with the mass of $h_{c}(2P)$, where $\gamma$ in the $^3P_0$ model is fixed at 0.411.
 Subfigure (b) shows the variation of the predicted $\gamma$-value with the $h_{c}(2P)$ mass.

-In summary, this paper presents the relativistic BS method for calculating OZI rule-allowed strong decays, computes the total width of $h_{c}(2P)$, and provides a theoretical prediction for the value of the parameter $\gamma$ in the $^3P_0$ model.
+{ From Figure \ref{fig2}(a), it can be seen that the change in the $h_{c}(2P)$ mass has a significant impact on the total width.
+However, as shown in Figure \ref{fig2}(b), this influence does not propagate to the $\gamma$ value.
+In other words, since gamma is the ratio of widths, within the chosen parameter range, the effect of the mass change is almost canceled out in the ratio.}

+{In summary, this paper presents a relativistic BS approach to OZI rule-allowed strong decays.
+A key feature of this formalism is that the effective coupling relevant to the $^{3}P_{0}$ model is not introduced as a free parameter, but is determined by the interaction kernel of the BS equation.
+This establishes a direct connection between the phenomenological $^{3}P_{0}$ coupling and the underlying quark–antiquark interaction, enabling a theoretical determination of $\gamma$ within the potential model from the same kernel that governs hadron spectra.}

-This work was supported by the National Natural Science Foundation of China (NSFC) under the Grants No. 12575097, No. 12075073, No. 12375085, and No. 12365013.
+This work was supported by the National Natural Science Foundation of China (NSFC) under the Grant No. 12575097 and by the Natural Science Foundation of Guangxi Autonomous Region with Grant No. 2022GXNSFDA035068.
+T. Wang was supported by the NSFC under the Grant No. 12375085, and Z. Wang was supported by the NSFC under the Grant No. 12365013.